Brett Pierce

 Brett Clayton Pierce (born January 7, 1981) is an American former professional football player who was a tight end in the National Football League (NFL) for the Baltimore Ravens and Dallas Cowboys.
 He played college football for the Stanford Cardinal.

-Early years
+Early life

 Pierce attended Columbia River High School, where he recorded 9 varsity letters.
 In football he was a two-way player (defensive end and tight end).
 He was a two-time All-State and two-time Defensive Player of the Year in Clark County.
 As a senior, he received All-American, Clark County Player of the Year, and County Athlete of the Year honors.
 In baseball, he was a two-time All-league selection, an All-State selection and an All-American.
 In basketball, he was named All-league as a junior and senior while leading the team in scoring and rebounding.
 As a senior, Pierce led the football team in tackles, the basketball team in scoring and rebounding, and the baseball team in batting average.